 QUOTE "Thank you for your interest and enthusiasm.
 The Surrey History Centre provided the key to unlock the story, and I am very grateful."

 Surrey History Centre is conveniently situated in Woking with good road and public transport links.
-We are open from Tuesday to Saturday and further information can be found on our website at Visiting Surrey History Centre.
+We are currently open from Tuesday to Friday for pre-booked access to our unique collections.
+We are also open on the second and fourth Saturdays of the month.
+More information can be found on our website at Visiting Surrey History Centre.

-Come and see us soon and discover where your ancestral journey takes you!
+Come and see us and discover where your ancestral journey takes you!